iiab/iiab/roles/maps/README.md

 (the button will turn orange and your mouse pointer should change).

+*NOTE: Because of compatibility issues, selecting this will automatically turn off "globe" view.
+You can turn it back on once you've started your download.*

 Draw a rectangle that represents the region you want to download.
 To draw, click one corner of the rectangle and then the opposite corner.  **(Make sure to only click, do not drag!)**

 Once you have a rectangle, you'll immediately see a pop-up in the middle of it: